grahammendick/NavigationNewline/README.md

 Running `npm start` allows the book list to be paged.

 ## Programmatic Navigation
+The student learns the imperative navigation API (NavigationLink is the declarative API).

+We add a search input and submit button so the user can filter the list of books by their title.
+We add a title prop to the Books component and include it in the useEffect dependency list.

+We useContext to get hold of the stateNavigator.
+In the submit click handler we call the navigate function, passing the search filter in navigation data, `stateNavigator.navigate('books', { title: 'react' })`.
+We destructure the title from the navigation data in renderView and pass it to the Books component.

+Running `npm start` allows the book list to be filtered.
+We show that the filter is lost when paging through the list.

+We update all the paging hyperlinks to include the title, `<NavigationLink stateKey=”books” navigationData={{ page: 3, title }} />`.

+Running `npm start` allows the book list to be filtered and paged.

 ## Routes
 ## Refresh Navigation
 ## Code Splitting